MiniFate/MiniFate/chapters/at_a_glance.md

 ## The Premise

-MiniFate is played with one game master (GM) and one or more players.
-Each player takes the role of a player character (PC).
-The GM takes the role of the world around the PCs, including its cast of non-player characters (NPCs).
-The players and the GM work together to tell stories about the adventures of the PCs.
-The game is largely played by improvising verbally back and forth; in addition, dice are used to introduce an element of tension and unpredictability into the story.
+MiniFate is played with one game master (**GM**) and one or more players.
+Each player takes the role of a player character (**PC**).
+The GM takes the role of the world around the PCs, including its cast of non-player characters (**NPCs**).
+The players and the GM work together to tell stories about the adventures of the PCs. <!-- Rewrite this next section. --> The game is largely played as a conversation, where the GM explains the situation, and the players tell everyone how their PC reacts, and the GM decides and narrates how the NPCs respond.
+Every now and again, dice are used to introduce an element of tension and unpredictability into the story.

 ## Aspects